symfony/symfony-docs/routing.rst

     The ``priority`` parameter was introduced in Symfony 5.1

 Symfony evaluates routes in the order they are defined.
-So a routing pattern that matches many routes might prevent subsequent routes to be matched.
-In YAML and XML you can control the order by moving the routes up or down inside the file.
-For annotations and attributes, there is an optional ``priority`` parameter:
+If the path of a route matches many different patterns, it might prevent other routes from being matched.
+In YAML and XML you can move the route definitions up or down in the configuration file to control their priority.
+In routes defined as PHP annotations or attributes this is much harder to do, so you can set the optional ``priority`` parameter in those routes to control their priority:

 .. configuration-block::